No Brexit trade deal yet as serious issues remain, British minister says | Business

 No Brexit trade deal yet as serious issues remain, British minister says

-Britain and the European Union have still not clinched a Brexit trade deal as serious issues remain unresolved that prevent Prime Minister Boris Johnson signing up, a British minister said on Wednesday.
-Just eight days before the United Kingdom exits the EU's orbit, no trade deal has yet been sealed though an array of conflicting signals indicate, variously, that a deal is imminent or that talks have far to go.

-The trade negotiations have broken every deadline that has yet been set, though both sides say they must either reach a deal or part without one by the end of a transition period on Dec.
-31. The EU is making a "final push" to strike a trade deal with Britain, although there are still deep rifts over fishing rights, EU chief negotiator Michel Barnier said on Tuesday before meeting EU ambassadors in Brussels.

-"I'm still reasonably optimistic but there's no news to report to you this morning," British Housing Secretary Robert Jenrick told Sky News amid speculation in London that a deal could be announced on Wednesday.
-"There's still the same serious areas of disagreement," he said.
+"There's still the same serious areas of disagreement whether that's on fisheries or the level playing field," he said.
 "But at the moment there isn't sufficient progress.
 It isn't a deal that the prime minister feels he can sign us up to."
+Ultimately, Prime Minister Boris Johnson, who is grappling with a deepening COVID-19 outbreak and a border crisis at Europe's busiest truck port, will have to decide if the narrow deal on offer is worth signing up to.

+Walking away might elicit applause from many Brexit supporters at home but would trigger severe trade disruption and end the EU divorce in acrimony.
+An accord would ensure that the goods trade which makes up half of annual EU-UK commerce, worth nearly a trillion dollars in all, would remain free of tariffs and quotas.

+DEAL TIME?
+The EU is making a "final push" to strike a trade deal with Britain, although there are still deep rifts over fishing rights, chief negotiator Michel Barnier said on Tuesday before meeting EU ambassadors in Brussels.

 But that would not cover pelagic fish like the mackerel that live in open waters, where the catch would be subject to annual negotiations.
-EU sources also said there was no clarity on the crucial zone stretching 6-12 nautical miles from UK shores where many smaller French or Belgian vessels fish.
+EU sources also said there was no clarity on the crucial zone stretching six to 12 nautical miles from UK shores where many smaller French or Belgian vessels fish.
 The loss of such access could not be compensated in the open seas.

-Ultimately, Britain's Johnson, who is grappling with a deepening COVID-19 outbreak and a border crisis at Europe's busiest truck port, will have to decide if the narrow deal on offer is worth signing up to.
-Walking away might elicit applause from many Brexiteers but would trigger severe trade disruption.

 - READ MORE ON: